 At Schedulicity, our businesses represent the best parts of who we are.
 Together, we work to create a safe space in order to empower and educate our small business owners and entrepreneurs.

-We’re proud to celebrate Black History Month with our incredible clients, who show up and show out, every month.
+We’re proud to celebrate Black Business Month with our incredible clients, who show up and show out, every month.